Paul Robeson sings at St Paul's

 Robeson at St Paul’s

-Robeson was invited by John Collins, a Canon of the Cathedral, to sing at Evensong at St Paul’s on 12 October 1958.
+Robeson was invited by John Collins, a Canon of the Cathedral, to sing at Evensong on the 12th October 1958.
 Robeson’s appearance raised funds for the Defence in the South African Treason Trials, in which 156 people, including Nelson Mandela, were accused of treason.
-The service was attended by so many people that many stood, and huge crowds spilled outside onto the Cathedral steps.
+The service was attended by so many, that many people stood, and huge crowds spilled outside onto the Cathedral steps.

 He sang a selection of spiritual songs from the Eagle Lectern and became the first Black person to read a lesson in the Cathedral.
 After the service, he was congratulated by well-wishers both inside and outside the Cathedral.